-1 Corresponding author, marcos.dracos@ires.in2p3.fr

-- been optimized to maximize the number of ν{τ} CC interactions.
-The commissioning of the beam and of the electronic components of the detector has started in August 2006.
-The data taking is due to start - 3 in spring 2007 and to last for five years. - At the nominal value of $\Delta m^2{23}=2.5~10^{-3}~{\rm eV^2}$ and full $\nu\mu-\nu\tau$ mixing ($\sin^2 2\theta{23}=1$), as measured by - the Super-Kamiokande atmospheric neutrino experiment [2], OPERA will observe about 20 ν{τ} CC - 6 interactions after 5 years of data taking, with an estimated background of only 1 event.
-At the same - value of Δm^2{23} , OPERA will lower the upper limit on the mixing angle $\sin^2 2\theta{13}$ of the sub-dominant - ${8}$ oscillation channel $\nu{\mu}-\nu{e}$ from 0.14, as measured by the CHOOZ reactor neutrino experiment [3], - 9 to 0.06. - 10 The OPERA detector consists of two identical super-modules.
-Each super-module has a 0.9-kton - instrumented target followed by a $10 \times 8 \text{ m}^2$ dipolar magnetic muon spectrometer.
-One target is the - repetition of 31 6.7×6.7 m2 modules each including a proper target wall followed by a tracker wall. - A target wall is an assembly of 52 horizontal trays, each of which is loaded with 64 bricks of 8.3 kg - each.
-A brick is made of 56 lead sheets, 1 mm thick, providing the necessary mass, interleaved with - 57 nuclear emulsion films that provide the necessary sub-millimeter spatial resolution required to - detect and separate unambiguously the production and decay vertices of the au^- lepton produced in - charged current ν{τ} interactions with the lead nuclei. - The bricks in which neutrino interactions have occurred, typically 30 per day at the nominal beam - intensity, are identified by the event reconstruction in the trackers and the spectrometers.
-They will be - extracted on a regular basis, disassembled and the emulsion films scanned and analyzed by a battery - of high speed, high resolution automatic microscopes in order to locate the interaction vertex and - search for candidates of τ^- lepton decay. - 23 The main role of the Target Tracker is therefore to locate the lead/emulsion brick where a neutrino - interaction has occurred.
-It will also provide a neutrino interaction trigger for the readout of the whole - OPERA detector and be used as a calorimeter for the event analysis. - 26 The required high brick finding efficiency puts strong requirements on the Target Tracker spatial - 27 resolution and track detection efficiency.
-The replacement of faulty elements of the Target Tracker is - extremely difficult and this detector must therefore present a long term stability and reliability (at least - 29 for 5 years which is the expected OPERA data taking period).
-In case of problems, the brick finding - efficiency not only of the bricks just in front of the concerned zone, but also of several walls upstream - will severely be affected.
-The sensitive surface to be covered being of the order of $2 \times 3000 \text{ m}^2$, a cost - effective technology had to be used.
+At the nominal value of $\Delta m{23}^2 = 2.5 \times 10^{-3} \text{ eV}^2$ and full $v{\mu} - v{\tau}$ mixing (sin2 $2\theta{23} = 1$), as measured by the Super-Kamiokande atmospheric neutrino experiment [2], OPERA will observe about 20 v{τ} CC interactions after 5 years of data taking, with an estimated background of only one event.

+The OPERA detector consists of two identical supermodules.
+Each super-module has a 0.9-kton instrumented target followed by a $10 \times 8 \text{ m}^2$ dipolar magnetic muon spectrometer.
+One target is the repetition of $31.6.7 \times 6.7 \text{ m}^2$ modules each including a proper target wall followed by a tracker wall.
+A target wall is an assembly of 52 horizontal trays, each of which is loaded with 64 bricks of 8.3 kg each.
+A brick is made of 56 lead sheets, 1 mm thick, providing the necessary mass, interleaved with 57 nuclear emulsion films that provide the necessary sub-millimetre spatial resolution required to detect and separate unambiguously the production and decay vertices of the τ^- lepton produced in charged current ν{τ} interactions with the lead nuclei.

+^{}Corresponding author.
+Tel.: +33 388106370; fax: +33 388106234.
+E-mail address: marcos.dracos@ires.in2p3.fr (M. Dracos).

+^{0168-9002/\$ -} see front matter \odot 2007 Elsevier B.V.
+All rights reserved. doi:10.1016/j.nima.2007.04.147

+The bricks in which neutrino interactions have occurred, typically 30 per day at the nominal beam intensity, are identified by the event reconstruction in the trackers and the spectrometers.
+They will be extracted on a regular basis, disassembled and the emulsion films will be scanned and analysed by a battery of high speed, high resolution automatic microscopes in order to locate the interaction vertex and search for candidates of τ^- lepton decay.

+The main role of the Target Tracker is therefore to locate the lead/emulsion brick where a neutrino interaction has occurred.
+It will also provide a neutrino interaction trigger for the readout of the whole OPERA detector and be used as a calorimeter for the event analysis.

+The required high brick finding efficiency puts strong requirements on the Target Tracker spatial resolution and track detection efficiency.
+The replacement of faulty elements of the Target Tracker is extremely difficult and this detector must therefore present a long term stability and reliability (at least for 5 years which is the expected OPERA data taking period).
+In case of problems, the brick finding efficiency not only of the bricks just in front of the concerned zone, but also of several walls upstream will severely be affected.
+The sensitive surface to be covered being of the order of $2 \times 3000 \text{ m}^2$, a cost effective technology had to be used.

+This paper describes at the beginning the detection principle and geometry.
+The different components and the corresponding R&D done before the detector construction are extensively presented.
+Elements about the construction, installation and long term detector stability monitoring are also given.

-Overview of the Target Tracker
+2. Overview of the Target Tracker